 Under current law, in order to be eligible for a Cal Grant A award, a student must have a minimum GPA of 3.0 ("B" average) and must not exceed the family income limit, which in the budget year, will be approximately \$73,200 for a family of four or \$84,600 for a family of six of more.
 Students with GPAs under 3.0, but higher than a 2.0 ("C" average), are eligible for a Cal Grant "B" award provided their annual family income does not exceed \$38,500 for a family of four.
 In addition, community college students who meet specified GPA and income requirements and transfer to a four-year college or university prior to age 24 years, are also eligible to receive an award.
-Students who did not qualify for the Cal Grant Entitlement Program (either due to age, GPA, or income requirements) have a "second chance" to receive a Cal Grant and are eligible to compete for a block of 22,500 annual awards, provided they are financially and academically eligible.
+Students who did not qualify for the Cal Grant Entitlement Program (either due to age, GPA, or income requirements) have a "second chance" to receive a Cal Grant and are eligible.
 Of the 22,500 awards, 11,250 are reserved specifically for community college students.